AlexProgrammerDE/SoulFire/README.md

 and [ViaProxy](https://github.com/RaphiMC/ViaProxy),
 which include client-side translation externally.
-ServerWrecker includes a similar implementation as these two proxies and is comparable functionality wise to [ViaFabric](https://github.com/ViaVersion/ViaFabric).
+ServerWrecker includes a similar implementation as these two proxies and is comparable functionality-wise to [ViaFabric](https://github.com/ViaVersion/ViaFabric).

 ### What's the catch?

-Currently versions below r1.7.0 only support offline-mode, but a future version will support online-mode servers as well.
+Currently, versions below r1.7.0 only support offline mode, but a future version will also support online mode servers.
-All versions newer than r1.7.0 support online-mode.
+All versions newer than r1.7.0 support online mode.

-## Built-in modules
+## 📻 Built-in modules

 ### AutoRespawn